 5. How does the performance of my portfolio compare to that of a globally diversified portfolio of low-cost stock and bond index funds of similar risk?
 Be sure to get this comparison in writing, and be certain the comparison is to a portfolio of “comparable risk.”
 It’s highly unlikely that, over the long term, an actively managed portfolio of stocks and bonds, or one consisting of actively managed mutual funds, will equal or beat the returns of the index-based portfolio.
 I suspect your broker will refuse to give you this information.

 Investing your hard-earned money is a serious responsibility.
 You need to educate yourself so you can assess the quality of the advice you are receiving.
-Here are two books that will put you on the right track and help you avoid becoming a victim of bad brokerage-firm advice:

 Watch Dan on YouTube.

 529 College Savings Plans Are Best For Saving For Your Grandchildren’s College Education